 The current board members are:

-- Mental Health 708 Board – Jack Vietti (President), Ed Legner (Vice President), Vicki Day (Secretary), Debbie Studnicki (Treasurer), Mark Donovan, Rose Smith, and Jane Anderson
+- Mental Health 708 Board – Jack Vietti (President), Ed Legner (Vice President), Rose Smith (Secretary), Debbie Studnicki (Treasurer), Gary Beier, Lynette Barnett, and Deb Moran.

 - Mental Health 377 Board – Robert McCarty (President), Vicki Day (Vice President), and Mary Etta Mullen (Secretary)